wgsl-tooling-wg/wesl-rs/crates/tokrepr/README.md

 Turn an instance into a Rust [`TokenStream`] that represents the instance.

-This crate provides the [`TokRepr`] trait which turns an instance into rust code that when called, produce an expression that evaluates to the same instance.
+This crate provides the [`TokRepr`] trait which turns an instance into Rust code that when called, produce an expression that evaluates to the same instance.
 This can be useful for code generation in procedural macros.